glennhickey/hal2sg/README.md

 **Dependencies:**  HAL and SonLib.
 Expected to be in sister directories to hal2sg but can be changed in include.mk.
 Tested only with latest version from development branch for both.

 **Note** Best to compile in debug mode (cppflags_dbg in sonLib/include.mk).  asserts are used to check if the output is honest.
+At the very least run the unit tests:

+	  make test

+To run the converter:

 	  hal2sg input.hal output.fa output.sql > output.out